-2018 2019 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% Denton ISD FY19 Employer Contributions \$1 ,683,734 Denton ISD FY19 Member Contributions \$1 ,340,435 Denton ISD 2019 NECE On-behalf Contributions \$2 ,356,327
+2 2019 2020 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% Denton ISD FY20 Employer Contributions \$1, 813,010 Denton ISD FY20 Member Contributions \$1, 453,726 Denton ISD FY20 NECE On-behalf Contributions \$2, 249,249

 In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to, regardless of whether or not they participate in the TRS Care OPEB program.
-When employers hire a TRS retiree, they are required to pay to TRS Care, a monthly surcharge of \$535 per retiree.
+When hiring a TRS retiree, employers are required to pay to TRS Care, a monthly surcharge of \$535 per retiree.

-TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$182.6 million in fiscal year 2018.
-The 85th Texas Legislative House Bill 30 provided an additional \$212 million one-time, supplemental funding for the FY 2018-19 biennium to continue to support the program.
-This was also received in FY 2018 bringing the total appropriations received in fiscal year 2018 to \$394.6 million.
+TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$73.6 million in fiscal year 2019.

-The total OPEB liability in the August 31, 2017 was rolled forward to August 31, 2018.
+Actuarial Assumptions.
+The total OPEB liability in the August 31, 2018 was rolled forward to August 31, 2019.
 The actuarial valuation was determined using the following actuarial assumptions.
-The following assumptions and other inputs used for members of TRS-Care are identical to the assumptions used in the August 31, 2017 TRS pension actuarial valuation was rolled forward to August 31, 2018:

-Rates of Mortality
+Rates of Mortality General Inflation

-Rates of Retirement
+Rates of Retirement Wage Inflation

-Rates of Termination
+Rates of Termination Expected Payroll Growth

 Rates of Disability

-General Inflation

-Wage Inflation

-Expected Payroll Growth